Notify me

 Zelos watch logo

 Microbrands often leverage creativity and symbolism in their logos.
-For instance, Zelos‘ logo, inspired by ancient mythology and celestial bodies, symbolizes strength, innovation, and the brand’s passion for unique watchmaking.
+For instance, Zelos‘ logo (above), inspired by ancient mythology and celestial bodies, symbolizes strength, innovation, and the brand’s passion for unique watchmaking.
 The logo’s artistic elements reflect the brand’s distinctive approach and storytelling through design.

 Minimalism and Impact: